2020 Cabin Fever Gardening Symposium

 BIO: Steve grew up on a dairy farm where he learned to love the land and was always given a space for his “garden”.
 After finishing college, and buying an acre on the same prairie he grew up on, Steve joined the Men’s Garden Club, now Gardeners of Spokane, took some horticulture classes and became a serious gardener.
 He has been a WSU Master Gardener for 33 years, involved with the Inland Empire Dahlia Society, National Chrysanthemum Society, International Delphinium Society, and Friends of Manito, and a certification of Washington State Master Bee Keeping.
 On Steve’s landscaped two acres you’ll find annuals galore, vegetables, perennials, an orchard, and greenhouses.

-process and change the local culture's love of turf.
+culture's love of turf.
 This program provides education to residential customers on the multiple benefits of low water use landscapes and supports landscape market transformation.

 BIO: Kristen has a natural science education degree from EWU and serves as the Education Coordinator for the City of Spokane Water Department.
 Her daily challenge: engage tots, tweens, teens and adults in the story of water and the need for conservation.
 Kristen has worked for the Spokane Water Department for 5 years managing the water conservation and stormwater education programs.
 This work includes classroom instruction, managing tours, water quality reporting, marketing, planning and design.